 To learn more, we asked several experts in the health and medical field why they might recommend colostrum.

-Immune Enhancing Potential
+Immune Health Potential

 According to Dr. Inna Lukyanovsky, a Doctor of Pharmacy, gut health expert, and functional medicine practitioner at Real Health Solutions, colostrum contains other growth and immune factors, including IGF-1, immunoglobulins, and amino acids, all of which work to support a healthy immune system.